MoeBuTa/moebuta.github.io/_posts/2023/2023-09-21-reviews-on-deloitte-digital-interview.md

  - It contains four questions.
 The first one is a written question, mainly asking you the reason for applying Deloitte and what you excite about this opportunity.
    - The subsequent three questions are answered through oral presentations with camera recorded, each question has two attempts.
 The questions are:
      - Tell me about yourself.
-What you study, when you graduate, hobbies, achievements
+What you study, when you graduate, hobbies, achievements?
        <details close markdown="1">
-       <summary> my answer
+       <summary> my response
        </summary>
        My name's wenxiao and I am a recent graduate from The University of western australia with a master's degree of Software Engineering.
 I just graduated in July this year.